breezeight/nicola_blog/_guides/opsworks-introduction.markdown

 include_recipe "gitlab::database_#{gitlab['database_adapter']}"

+# Debug

+/var/lib/aws/opsworks/cache/cookbooks/opsworks_berkshelf/providers/runner.rb

+## Opsworks Logs

+* `/var/log/aws/opsworks/opsworks-agent.keep_alive.log`
+: The agent will send a keep_alive message every minute to the opsworks server and log here.

+* `/var/log/aws/opsworks/opsworks-agent.statistics.log`
+: The agent will report the instance status(procs, memory, cpu, load) every minute to the opsworks server and log here.

+* `/var/log/aws/opsworks/installer.log`
+: agent install log, created at boot time.
+Useful to debug custom AMI.

+* `/var/log/aws/opsworks/updater.log`
+: the agent checks every 10 minute if there are agent updated and log here.

+* `/var/log/aws/opsworks/opsworks-agent.log`
+: the agent logs here its start/stop lifecycle and chef run log uploads

+* `/var/log/aws/opsworks/opsworks-agent.process_command.log`
+: the agent pools the server every minute to check if there are new commands and logs here.
+It logs alse the chef solo execution time.

+* `/var/log/aws/opsworks/user-data.log`
+: TODO

+* `/var/lib/aws/opsworks/chef/YYYY-MM-DD-HH-MM-SS.log`
+: TODO this should be a single chef run log

+* `/var/lib/aws/opsworks/chef/YYYY-MM-DD-HH-MM-SS.json`
+: TODO this should be the attribute file

 # OpsWorks under the hood
 ref: AWS OpsWorks Under the Hood (DMG304) | AWS re:Invent 2013 [video](https://www.youtube.com/watch?v=913oT6xV-Qk) and [slide](http://www.slideshare.net/AmazonWebServices/aws-opsworks-under-the-hood-dmg304-aws-reinvent-2013)

 ## Chef Server VS OpsWorks (with chef 11.10)

 OpsWorks doesn't use chef-server but implements a custom server.

+Main differences are:

+* Opsworks agent Chef Run are driven by events using a **push model** (see note below), Chef Server use a periodical run (chef server Enterprise is an exception, it has push jobs ).
+* Opsworks don't have Environments, Encrypted data bag and search as limited capabilities (see slide 30-40 [here](http://www.slideshare.net/jweiss/chefconf-2014-aws-opsworks-under-the-hood))

 OpsWorks use an opswork-agent installed on each instance to talk with the custom server.
 The opsworks-agent use the chef-client to execute a